JakubFranek/Kapytal/docs/glossary.md

 Each Category is defined by its [path](#path) and type (Income, Expense, Income and Expense).
 Income Categories can only be used in [Income](#income-) Cash Transactions, Expense Categories can only be used in [Expense](#expense-) Cash Transactions and Income and Expense Categories can be used in any Cash Transactions.

-Categories are meant to be rather generic and "reused" often.
+Categories are meant to be generic and reused often.
 [Tags](#tag-) are better suited as an "one-off" attribute.

 + Example Income Categories: *Employment/Salary*, *Employment/Benefits*, *Employment/Bonus*, *Tax Refund*.
 + Example Expense Categories: *Food and Drink/Eating out*, *Food and Drink/Groceries*, *Bills/Heating*, *Health/Medicine*, *Housing/Rent*, *Housing/Equipment/Kitchen*, *Transport/Airplane*, *Car/Fuel*, *Car/Repairs*, *Clothes/Accessories*, *Sports/Equipment*, *Leisure/Culture/Theatre*.